Skip to content

 private transient String createTime;

-Encountering Invalid bound statement (not found) Exception
+Resolving Invalid bound statement (not found) Exception

-• Check for potential jar package conflicts.
+• Check for potential JAR package conflicts.

 @Configuration